BitcoinUnlimitedClassic/BitcoinUnlimitedClassic/README.md

 thanks supporting, the BitcoinUnlimitedClassic team

 ## Donations
-donation are welcome, and unrefundable at:
+donations are welcome, and unrefundable at:
 `1ApriL1iiDjEcM4dwHVGMesZiNvKG4PnBK`

 the above address, is well listed, for strong security reasons @ [http://directory.io](http://directory.io)